Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMessageBox-c.rst

 .. image:: ../../../images/msgbox1.png

 A better approach than just alerting the user to an event is to also ask the user what to do about it.

-Store the question in the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.informativeText` property, and set the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.standardButtons` property to the set of buttons you want as the set of user responses.
+Set the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.standardButtons` property to the set of buttons you want as the set of user responses.
 The buttons are specified by combining values from StandardButtons using the bitwise OR operator.
 The display order for the buttons is platform-dependent.
-For example, on Windows, Save is displayed to the left of Cancel, whereas on Mac OS, the order is reversed.
+For example, on Windows, Save is displayed to the left of Cancel, whereas on macOS, the order is reversed.
 Mark one of your standard buttons to be your :sip:ref:`~PyQt6.QtWidgets.QMessageBox.defaultButton`.

+The :sip:ref:`~PyQt6.QtWidgets.QMessageBox.informativeText` property can be used to add additional context to help the user choose the appropriate action.

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_dialogs_qmessagebox.py
     :lines: 128-133

-This is the approach recommended in the `macOS Guidelines <http://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/AppleHIGuidelines/Windows/Windows.html#//apple_ref/doc/uid/20000961-BABCAJID>`_.
-Similar guidelines apply for the other platforms, but note the different ways the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.informativeText` is handled for different platforms.

 .. image:: ../../../images/msgbox2.png